perigrin/the-room/patches-welcome.md

 direction as well.
 I would love to learn to kick-flip before I die, but I suspect being able to ollie is a required skill I lack.

-[^5]: You can replace skate boarding any profession here too, I'm pretty sure if Christian Jacobs were to ask me to sit in with the Aquabats because I said that he'd gotten sloppy on _Charge!_ with his horn section, even though I'm not a professional musician, you'd bet your ass I'd be sitting in with the band.
+[^5]: You can replace skateboarding with any profession here too, I'm pretty sure if Christian Jacobs were to ask me to sit in with the Aquabats because I said that he'd gotten sloppy on _Charge!_ with his horn section, even though I'm not a professional musician, you'd bet your ass I'd be sitting in with the band.
 Same thing for Mr. Gaiman and his loose plotting (although I adore his prose style).

 [^6]I'm not expecting to even be contacted by a professional skateboarder.
 I'm pretty sure ours is the only industry where not